SVA-SE/MATRIX-dashboards/docs/examples.md

 {:toc}
 </details>

-Found in here are practical "real-world" examples of OHS dashboards and tools, developed by members of the MATRIX project.
+Found in here are practical "real-world" examples of interactive dashboards and tools, developed by members of the MATRIX project.

 ## Disease Dashboards (SVA, Sweden)